hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 but they are terrible scientists.
 They can explain nothing!
-I think the appeal of solipsism is not that it is explanatory, but that it is all that survives the scorched-earth epistemic program of Cartesian doubt.
+I think the appeal of solipsism is not that it is explanatory, but that it survives the scorched-earth epistemic program of Cartesian doubt.

 Temporally speaking, we do not live in a universe of amoebae.